Kentico/xperience-by-kentico-shopify/docs/Usage-Guide.md

 2. [Shopify integration setup](#setup)

 ## Shopify integration
-For the communication between Shopify and XByK, GraphQL Storefront API and REST Admin API is used.
+For the communication between Shopify and XbyK, GraphQL Storefront API and REST Admin API is used.
 For the REST Admin API communication,  [ShopifySharp](https://www.nuget.org/packages/ShopifySharp/) NuGet package is used as it provides all the necessary methods used in this integration.
 All the available Shopify APIs are documented [here](https://shopify.dev/docs/api).
 Class library consists of 2 main parts - Shopify products synchronization and the e-commerce integration.
 In this repository, there is also an example of standalone product listing widget.

 ### Product listing widget